RichardGrave/squeaky_mouse/README.md

 First number cannot be lower than 50 milliseconds.\
 Second number?
 Well that depends on how long you'll want to wait for a next click.

+## How does it work?
+Just keep one of the mouse buttons pressed to use that buttons auto click.\
+When you release the button then the auto click pauses until you keep the button pressed again.

 ## Default
 Default the auto clicking is ENABLED
 * LEFT mouse button auto click is ON